christiaanwesterbeek/switchenv/README.md

 - `-k /envs/keyfile` is the path to the  key file.

 You can add `-t /config.js` if you want to write to something else than /.env

-## Usage

-`yarn switchenv development`

-or

-`npm run switchenv development`

-That will read and decrypt the keepass file and look for an entry with the title development.
-The Notes of that entry will overwrite the .env file.

-Nota Bene: It will overwrite the .env file without warning!